mohanreddykambham1515/SpeechScribe/replit.md

 ## Overview

-This is a modern speech-to-text web application built with React and Express.
-The application allows users to record speech, convert it to text using the Web Speech API, and manage transcription sessions with full CRUD operations.
-The frontend uses shadcn/ui components for a polished user interface, while the backend provides RESTful API endpoints for data persistence.
+This is a modern dual-purpose web application built with React and Express, featuring both speech-to-text transcription and voice-controlled web navigation.
+The application allows users to record speech, convert it to text using the Web Speech API, and execute voice commands to open websites and navigate the web.
+The frontend uses shadcn/ui components for a polished user interface, while the backend provides RESTful API endpoints for data persistence and command processing.

+**Recent Update (July 16, 2025)**:
+- Added Voice Web Agent feature with voice-controlled website navigation
-**Recent Update (July 16, 2025)**: Enhanced browser compatibility with improved fallback support for browsers that don't support Web Speech API, allowing the app to function as a text editor with full save/export functionality.
+- Enhanced browser compatibility with improved fallback support
+- Implemented command processing engine with support for 40+ popular websites
+- Added command history tracking and statistics
+- Created navigation between Speech-to-Text and Voice Agent modes

 ## User Preferences